mit-rss/intro_to_ros/README.md

 2. Again, push your code, the screenshot, and any supporting files with a appropriate commit message.

 ## Question 5: Create a custom Message and Publish it
 The publisher from the previous exercise was publishing two related pieces of data on two separate topics (***open_space/distance*** and ***open_space/angle***).
 In this exercise, we ask you to create a custom message that encapsulates the two pieces of data, the same way the LaserScan message type combines multiple pieces of data, and name your custom message file `OpenSpace.msg`.
 After creating and compiling your custom message, modify the publisher from the previous exercise to publish this message type on the topic ***open_space***.
+Hint: Don't forget to modify your `CmakeLists.txt` and `package.xml` files.
 ### Commit Specification
 1. Commit your modified code, config/meta files, and your custom message file as well any supporting files.

 ## Question 6: Using launch files
 If you have been running your publisher(s), subscriber(s), and roscore separately using the rosrun command, there’s a more organized way to run multiple nodes at same time with one command.

-In this exercise, we ask you to write launch file that runs your last publisher and subscriber.
-Note: roslaunch runs roscore automatically without you specifying it.
+In this exercise, we ask you to write 2 launch files.

+One will run your last first publisher and subscriber.
+Another one will run your last publisher and subscriber.

 ### Commit Specification
-1. Commit your launch file.
+1. Commit your launch files.
+They should be inside a folder called `launch` inside the `src` folder of your package.

 ## Question 7: Use ROS parameters
 When writing the last publisher (***fake_scan_publisher***), you had a couple of variables with default values including angle_min, angle_max, range_min, range_max, etc. With the current setup, if you want to change the value of one of those variables you will have to edit the Python code.
 For hundreds of lines of code, finding where each of such variables is defined can be tedious.
 The rosparam server provides a way to set those parameters on the terminal when running your program and in launch or config files.
 You task here is to parameterize the following variables from the last two nodes.